isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-create.md

     1. In the [!UICONTROL Ad & Campaign Selection] settings, select the ads that will be used for the deal:

        1. Select the advertiser, campaign, and ad type.
+Optionally select an ad status by which to filter the ads.

        1. From the list of available ads, select the check box next to each ad that will be used for the deal.